thelfer/tfel/docs/web/benchmark.md

 implementation of a cladding behaviour to its equivalent `MFront`
-implementation: the last one appears to be competitive with the native implementation (the average computational time using the `MFront` implementation is sightly lower than the average computational time using the native implementation).
+implementation: the last one appears to be competitive with the native implementation (the average computational time using the `MFront` implementation is slightly lower than the average computational time using the native implementation).

 ![Comparing the total computational times of a native implementation of a cladding behaviour available in `Cyrano3` to its equivalent `MFront` implementation](img/cyrano-mfront.svg